 Lara Burnes, General Manager of Premier Events & Experiences at Melbourne & Olympic Parks, is no stranger to the events space.
-With over a decade of experience, Lara is driving their newest venue CENTREPIECE at Melbourne Park, scheduled to open late-2021.
+With over a decade of experience, Lara is driving their newest venue CENTREPIECE at Melbourne Park, scheduled to open in late 2021.

 Lara shares her key insights on how to work with event partners on rescheduling events to ultimately support and keep the industry afloat.